Power diagrams and Morse Theory: Discrete Morse theory

 Intersect that cone with the $n-k+1$ dimensional plane through zero and orthogonal to the $k-1$-dimensional plane affinely spanned by $\alpha$.
 The intersection is a cone in the two dimensional plane.
 It has two extremal vectors $\xi_1$ and $\xi_2$.
-These correspond to the faces $\beta_1$ and $\beta_2$ we were looking for. \end{proof} Hence even if the coherent triangulation we have is not a triangulation then we still have that not both \eqref{eq:22} and \eqref{eq:23} can hold.
+These correspond to the faces $\beta_1$ and $\beta_2$ we were looking for. \end{proof} Hence even if the Delaunay tesselation is not simplicial, then we still have that not both \eqref{eq:22} and \eqref{eq:23} can hold. \begin{lemma} For a Delaunay tesselation with a discrete Morse function, then for any cell $\beta$, either: